vdotok/JS-m2m/README.md

 # Vdotok JS Many-to-Many Audio/Video Call

-This is a demo project to demonstrate “Group Call” using Angular 9+.
+This is a demo project to demonstrate “Many to Many Group Call” using Angular 9+.

 ## Live Demo

-Click <a href="https://m2m.vdotok.com" target="_blank" title="Chat Demo">here</a> to visit the live demo of VdoTok many-to-many group call.
+Click <a href="https://m2m.vdotok.com" target="_blank" title="Chat Demo">here</a> to visit the live demo of VdoTok Many-to-Many Group call.

 ## Prerequisites:

-- Node v4.x.x or later
+- Node v16.x.x or later
-- npm v3.x.x or later
+- npm v7.x.x or later
 - git version any

 To verify the version of Node and npm, open **Terminal/Console** window and run `node -v` and `npm –v`.
 Older versions produce errors.